NPEC-NL/PSI-Fytotron-API/README.md

 ---
 Photon System Instruments (PSI) develivers equipment accross the globe.
 Most of their cells are controlled by a fytotron PC, for which they also provide an API.
-We, the NPEC team believes it's a waist of everyones time if we all have to implement the same code.
+We, the NPEC team, believe it's a waist of everyones time if we all have to implement the same code.
-Therefore we created he swagger file and a simple python wrapper you can use to integrate the fytotron API.
+Therefore we created he swagger file and a simple python wrapper to integrate the fytotron API.

 ## Installation
 `pip install psi-fytotron`